How I Struggled In School As a Visual-Spatial Learner. There’s a Solution.

 Schools designed for visual-spatial learners are going to be the most successful fit for these children.
 Based on a homeschooling model, these are micro-schools that follow the intellectual curiosity of the children and are project-based and learner-driven.
-They are able to address varying needs that children have by using techniques such as Montessori math, a process-oriented, tactile and visual way of learning math, technology, and experiential learning methods that relate to real-world use.
+They are able to address the varying needs that children have by using techniques such as Montessori math, a process-oriented, tactile and visual way of learning math.
+They will also use technology and experiential learning methods that relate to real-world use.
 Their high student-teacher ratio and high teacher retention are key to creating and maintaining important relationships that develop over the years.
 These schools also benefit linear-spatial learners by helping them to access their creativity and problem-solving skills, as well as applying their skills for practical use.

 I recently spotted a student being observed by one of his teachers.
 She was looking at him with a knowing gaze, that, without any words communicated how she saw him: she understood how complex his thinking was, he was working hard to communicate it, and she respected him.
 How amazing would it have been for me to have been given recognition from a teacher as a child?
 To smell a rose as a way of understanding what Shakespeare was referring to, to be trusted enough to explore what I thought it meant for me, and what it meant in the context of his play?
 What if I had been able to know that my own agency and intellect had a role to play in figuring it all out?
 And, more importantly, what if I had had this all reflected back from my teachers that I was getting it, that learning was fun, and that my experiences and thoughts mattered?